ianyepan/ianyepan.github.io/_posts/2023-05-06-c-web-server.md

 ```

-Alternatively, we could use `memcpy()` to "force" copy the binary data
+Alternatively, we could use `memcpy()` to "force" append the full binary data
 as part of the response, without having it stop at the first
 occurrence of a null character.
 In other words, `memcpy()` is a
 function that copies a specified number of bytes from one memory